JeffreySarnoff/ArbNumerics.jl/README.md

 > The mag_t type holds an unsigned floating-point number with a fixed-precision mantissa (30 bits) and an arbitrary-precision exponent ..., suited for representing magnitude bounds.
 The special values zero and positive infinity are supported, but not NaN.
 Operations that involve rounding will always produce a valid bound, For performance reasons, no attempt is made to compute the best possible bounds: in general, a bound may be several ulps larger/smaller than the optimal bound.

-When constructing intervals using radii, you should scale the radius to be orders of magnitude smaller than the midpoint -- whenever your working values permit this.
+When constructing intervals , you should scale the radius to be as small as possible while preserving enclosure.

 ----